StephanieArgy/StephanieArgy.github.io/now.md

 * Angel Investing: As a [Pipeline Angel](http://pipelineangels.com/), I'm evaluating and investing in for-profit social ventures founded and run by women.

+* Filmmaking for Actors: An ongoing endeavor to help make actors' experiences on set less frightening, more comprehensible and more conducive to good work.
+We did a six-session workshop in September, followed by exit interviews -- so what next?

 * Learning to speak Greek, learning about Greece.
+(Finding it very useful to work with the [Anki spaced repetition system](http://ankisrs.net/).)

 * Reading.
 Here's my <a href="../books/">current list</a>.